Weakness to strength

 Saying goodbye to Tim, 2021

 First, the years of decision arrived for our children with college, missions, marriage, and beyond.
-I realized that the most important thing I can do for my children is to pray for them.
+I realized that the most important thing I can do for my children is pray for them.
 And when they ask for advice, I need an arsenal of inspired wisdom.
-I choose stillness for the sake of my children.
+I choose stillness so I can feel assurances of peace concerning my children and to help my children.

 In the hospital, 2020